roadsidemultimedia/Docs/customize/pagelines-customize-plugin.md

 ## File Structure ##

-The PageLines Customize Plugin folder when installed, will be located here **wp-content &rarr; plugins &rarr; pagelines-customize**, containing the following files.
+When installed, the PageLines Customize Plugin folder will be located here:  **wp-content → plugins → pagelines-customize**, and contains the following files:

 <pre>
 <i class="icon-folder-open"></i> pagelines-customize/